MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

 While clock speed is a key factor in determining a CPU’s performance, it is not the sole determinant. **Instructions per Clock (IPC)** measures how many instructions a CPU can execute in one clock cycle.
 A CPU with higher IPC can be more efficient and outperform a CPU with a higher clock speed but lower IPC.
 Modern CPUs have optimized architectures, such as improved branch prediction and out-of-order execution, which increase IPC.

 In summary, **clock speed** dictates how fast the CPU processes instructions per second, while **IPC** and other architectural improvements determine how efficiently those instructions are processed during each cycle.
+Therefore higher clock speed does not equal better performance.

 ### 3.5 Cache Levels (L1, L2, L3, L4)
 ![CPU Cache Levels](Pictures/Pasted%20image%2020240912201911.png) <br />
 **CPU Cache** is a critical component of modern processors, designed to reduce the time taken to access frequently used data from the main memory.
 The cache is arranged in multiple levels, with each level offering a trade-off between speed and size.

-- **L1 Cache**: The fastest and smallest cache (usually up to 64KB), located closest to the CPU cores.
+- **L1 Cache**: The fastest and smallest cache (usually up to 64KB per core), located closest to the CPU cores.
 It is typically split into instruction cache (I-cache) and data cache (D-cache), each serving specific purposes to fetch instructions and data rapidly.

 - **L2 Cache**: Larger (~1MB) and slower than L1, but still significantly faster than main memory (RAM).
 L2 cache is often shared between pairs of cores in modern processors and stores data that the L1 cache cannot hold.